 Prompt: Victor leaned forward in his chair and looked at Kayla, who was tracing the rim of her mug with her fingers.

-Share your writing in the comments, and be sure to leave feedback for your fellow writers!
+Share your writing in the practice box below, and be sure to leave feedback for your fellow writers!

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.